 The information has been provided with good intentions.
 If you spot any faults or if you have any ideas for improvements for our IOSH Managing Safely Project Guide I would be very grateful for your comments.
 Please submit them via the email address in the footer to this page.

-If you need a blank V3.1 IOSH Managing Safely Project paper you can download one (by clicking on the following links) in either:
+If you need a blank V4.0 IOSH Managing Safely Project paper you can download one by clicking on the following link:

 IOSH Managing Safely Project – Guide for Completion